rafosorio/iks-workshop/_docs/startserver.md

 npm run build
 ```

 Once that is completed, run the following command to start the server.
 You may receive a prompt to allow ngrok to be accessible via your desktop firewall; approve it.
-(On a Mac, you may have to run the command using sudo: `sudo npm run start`). ngrok is a tunnel to your local server that will be hosting your widgets during development
+(On a Mac, you may have to run the command using sudo: `sudo npm run start`). ngrok is a tunnel to your local server that will be hosting your widgets during development.
 ```
 npm run start
 ```

 ![server running](../images/serverrun.png)

-Once the server is started, you should see a message similar to the one in the screen shot above, letting you know that the server is running and the URL to access the server.
+Once the server is started, you should see a message similar to the one in the screenshot above, letting you know that the server is running and the URL to access the server.

-Using the main browser in your system, try accessing the server using the url provided.
+Using the main browser in your system, try accessing the server using the URL provided.
 You should see a welcome message on the screen.
 Take note of this URL as you may need it during the lab.

 <p>
 <span class="label label-warning">Take Note</span>
-Every time the server is started / re-started, the URL changes.
+Every time the server is started/restarted, the URL changes.
 </p>

 The server is now running, and you can leave it running throughout the lab.

 You can go back to this terminal window later if you want to review the access logs of the server, stop or start the server.
-For now we want to switch to a different terminal session for compiling our widgets.
+For now, we want to switch to a different terminal session for compiling our widgets.

 ### Stopping the server